Numidia2002/ML-projects/README.md

 Each project folder contains its own README and a notebook file (`.ipynb`).

-The notebooks were developed in [Google Colab]
+The notebooks were developed in Google Colab.